Regional Accent Reduction Classes

 Imagine speaking with clear and influential English, free from distraction, as you lead meetings, deliver presentations, and negotiate.

-- Work with hundreds of clients wanting to reduce their accents and national trainer to speech therapists who want to learn how to reduce accents to offer these services in their practices.
+- Liz is a national expert and trainer to other speech therapists who want to learn how to reduce an accent and offer accent reduction training classes in their practices.

 4-Sessions Speech and Voice Clarity Program